Topic: Understanding old Nikon lenses, specifically, AF vs. AF-S (with a bit of history).

 You will need to buy either 35mm f/1.8 AF-S (under $200) or 50mm f/1.4 AF-S lens (around $450).

 Don’t get me wrong though:

 All new lenses are very well worth their price and I am sure you won’t regret buying one.

 I hope I made it easier to understand the difference between AF and AF-S lenses and how Nikon benefits from new lenses.

 And let me repeat myself once again:

 AF-S lenses are sure worth the price and will certainly make your life as a photographer easier.

-If you want to become a better photographer and learn about tips and tricks, I highly recommend you check out DPS online courses here (my review).
+If you want to become a better photographer and learn about tips and tricks, I highly recommend you check out the Digital Camera Mastery course here (my review).

 Learning photography has never been easier…

-DPS is my #1 recommendation to help you become a better photographer in 31 days.
-Join the waitlist now.
+DCM is my #1 recommendation to help you become a better photographer in a matter of weeks.
+Join the course now.